Greensboro Red Camellia

 Common questions

-• When does the Greensboro Red Camellia bloom?
+When does Greensboro Red Camellia bloom and how long does it last?

-• Can I grow Greensboro Red Camellia in a container?
+Can I grow it as a hedge or in a container?

 About Live Good Logistics